tim-mcdonnell/ncaa-basketball-analytics/docs/guides/index.md

 3. Write tests that validate the feature behavior
 4. Implement the feature code
 5. Submit a pull request with comprehensive documentation

+### Task Creation

+When creating tasks for development:

+1. Use the [Task Writing Guide](processes/task-writing-guide.md) to structure task descriptions
+2. Ensure tasks align with the [Development Phases](../architecture/development-phases.md)
+3. Create clear acceptance criteria and verification steps
+4. Include references to relevant architecture documentation

 ### Data Pipeline Debugging